kdeng-ken/kdeng-ken.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website.
+Hi!
 I am a PhD/DPhil candidate in Finance at the Saïd Business School, University of Oxford.

 I will be on the 2025/26 job market.